w3f/Grants-Program/applications/queryWeb3.md

 - Business Description：allows users to query transaction volume, transaction count, and token trading volume data for any chain within the Polkadot ecosystem over a specified time period.
 Users can analyze this data across various time cycles, such as daily, weekly, monthly, quarterly, semi-annual, and annual cycles.
 The query results will include year-over-year (YoY) and month-over-month (MoM) metrics and so on .Additionally, based on these query results, our platform can generate reports showing the top 10 chains by transaction volume (or transaction count, YoY, MoM、QoQ) for a specific period, as well as trend line charts and other visual representations over a given time frame.
 This enables users to understand the current state and development trends of each chain within the Polkadot ecosystem.
 For example, users can observe whether the monthly transaction volume or transaction count has increased or decreased over the past year.
 This information helps users understand the status and trends of various chains within the Polkadot ecosystem, identify chains with investment potential or risks, and make informed investment and operational decisions.

-- data process: Initially, extract data from APIs like Subscan, Hydration, Bifrost and so on for DOT, KSM, Hydration, and Bifrost, process it into multidimensional BI data, and save it to TiDB to form the data source.
+- data process: Initially, extract data from APIs like Subscan, Hydration, Bifrost and so on for DOT, KSM, Hydration, and Bifrost, process it into multidimensional BI data, and save it to MySQL to form the data source.

 - Business folw ： the same as use case2